Show All Answers

 **Please note: Some tickets may be mandatory court due to the nature of the citation.

-The City of Lafayette contracts with CMC to conduct surveillance of adult mosquito populations and to provide limited adult mosquito control when predetermined disease and annoyance levels have been surpassed.
+The City of Lafayette contracts with VDCI to conduct surveillance of adult mosquito populations and to provide limited adult mosquito control when predetermined disease and annoyance levels have been surpassed.
 The goal is to provide the greatest level of control of pest and disease vector mosquito populations while maintaining a balanced use of cultural, biological, and least-toxic chemical procedures that are environmentally compatible and economically feasible.

 Culex mosquitoes increase in number as temperatures rise.
 Human infection of West Nile Virus (WNV) can occur without symptoms.
 It can also cause mild to sever illness including fever, extreme fatigue, as well as head and body aches.
 In extreme cases WNV may result in chronic disability, tremors, vision loss, paralysis or even result in death.